vitalivolchenkodp2409/distribution-form-1/readme.md

 4. Your website will run on localhost:8000.
 Go to localhost:8000/phpmyadmin and use password "y78tyutftret".
 Create a database called "msf" with collection "utf8_unicode_ci".
 Then, inside /var/www/laravel/, run "php artisan migrate".

 5. Any files in the cloned repo's ./laravel/ directory (that is, any files you edit from the Github clone, even on Windows) should immediately update in the docker's /var/www/laravel folder.
 Changes to any other file inside the docker will be lost at rebuild.

+6. Keep in mind any changes outside the /var/www/laravel folder won't carry over to the new instance (this is both a good thing and a bad thing).
+For modiifications outside the laravel folder (e.g installing a package), add the commands the ./installInsideDocker.sh script to automatically install them each time you rebuild.

 ## Adding SSL